-Undefeated super-middleweight Andre Ward is no longer ranked in the World Boxing News Pound for Pound Top 50 after twelve months passed since he fought.
+After twelve months since he fought, undefeated super-middleweight Andre Ward is no longer ranked in the World Boxing News Pound for Pound Top 50.

 Ward, 30, has been involved in a dispute with his ex-promoter Dan Goossen, now sadly deceased.
-This has largely contributed to an extended period away from the sport for Ward.
+This has primarily contributed to an extended period away from the sport for Ward.

-The American last fought on November 16, 2013, in California.
+The brilliant American last fought on November 16, 2013, in California.

 Due to WBN ranking rules, Ward has now been stripped of his position at number eight in the top 50 fighters in the world.
 Ward had already dropped from his lofty place at number three on the back of his latest win over Edwin Rodriguez.

-The ‘S.O.G’ will now be placed just outside the Top 50 until his next fight is completed, But even then, the WBA champion is unlikely to regain his old slot unless his opponent is of sufficient quality.
-If any win comes with a performance to match.
+The ‘S.O.G’ will now be placed outside the Top 50 until his next fight is completed.
+Still, even then, the WBA champion is unlikely to regain his old slot unless his opponent is of sufficient quality if any win comes with a performance to match.

 A win over a weight-drained Chad Dawson.
-Plus a one-sided mauling of an out-of-depth Rodriguez struggled to justify Ward’s continued place behind Floyd Mayweather and Manny Pacquiao.
+A one-sided mauling of an out-of-depth Rodriguez struggled to justify Ward’s continued place behind Floyd Mayweather and Manny Pacquiao.

-The 27-0 contender now faces a struggle to regain his previous status.
+The 27-0 contender now struggles to regain his previous status.

-Only a world title at 175lbs or a triumph over one of the other title holders would lift Ward back into the top ten, and it will be interesting to see where his current situation leads to next heading into the New Year.
+Only a world title at 175 lbs or a triumph over one of the other title holders would lift Ward back into the top ten.